briggsb9/solar-smart-plug/README.md

 > **Note:**
-> For more a more manual approach, I've also created a Solar Production Forecast Advisor that integrates weather and panel orientation forecast data to notify residents of the best time of day to use/charge electrical devices, see [solarProductionAdvisor/README.md](solarProductionAdvisor/README.md)
+> "For a more manual approach, I've developed a Solar Production Forecast Advisor.
+This tool incorporates weather conditions and panel orientation forecasts to notify residents about the optimal times of the day for using or charging electrical devices.
+See [solarProductionAdvisor/README.md](solarProductionAdvisor/README.md)

 ## Features